 Social media is a great platform for spreading the word and letting your prospective buyers know about the value you bring to their lives.

-Building SEO Value
+Building SEO Value with Social Media For Business

 While social media does create links, it isn’t a great place to do link building for SEO purposes solely based on the links themselves.
 It does, however, still offer tons of opportunities in the SEO space.
 Google looks at the stats on your site.